 Field Description

 ID System-wide unique object number.

+TAG The comment tag is a headline of the comment block.
+It is an optional field.

 COMMENT The comment on the specified object.

 COMMENTTYPE Type of comment, text or URL.

 CREATOR Name of the user who created this pool.

 CREATE_TIME The creation time.

 CHANGER Name of the last user who modified this pool.

 CHANGE_TIME Time of the last modification.

 PRIVS Abbreviation for the privileges for this object

 held by the requesting user.

+Continued on next page